-In addition to the list above, you’ll also see a description of your rights as a consumer and contact information for the credit bureau.
+In addition to what’s on the list, you’ll also find a description of your rights as a consumer and contact information for the credit bureau.

 Credit reports aren’t always easy to read.
-Yet if you take some time to browse and study each section, you should be able to get a good understanding of your credit profile.
+But if you take some time to study each section, you should be able to get a good understanding of your credit profile.

-Let’s go over the main features of credit reports.
-You can follow along in any of the example reports above if you’d like (the TransUnion® report might be the clearest example).
+Now let’s go over the main sections of credit reports, how to read them and what to look for in each one.
+You can follow along with any of the example credit reports from above if you’d like.
+The TransUnion® or Equifax® reports might be the clearest examples.

-This section includes all the information needed to associate your identity with your credit.
+This section of your credit report includes all the information that associates your identity with your credit.
 It may include:

 - Date of birth